 If you are ready to receive Jesus Christ as your Lord and Savior and be sure you will go to heaven, pray this prayer:

-After the prayer on the tract, there was an encouragement for the “newly born again” person to seek out a Bible-believing church.
+After that, there was an encouragement for the “newly born again” person to seek out a Bible-believing church.

 I want to be sensitive, but this type of teaching has coaxed millions of people into the mouth of the roaring lion, the devil.
 Will a simple prayer lead someone to heaven?
 Will “faith alone” save a person?
 What do the Scriptures say?